miladhub/pkcs11-tls-client-auth/README.md

 # PKCS#11 for TLS client authentication example

-This project is an example of using PKCS#11 for TLS client authentication.
+This project is an example of using PKCS#11 for TLS client authentication, without using a real smart card.

 # Prerequisites